sw-solution/sw-solution/README.md

 </p>

 ## 💫 About Me:
-I am an efficient full-stack developer with 8+ years of experience in web and blockchain development.
-My objective is simply to be the best web developer that I can be and to contribute to the technology industry all that I know and can do.
+I am an efficient full-stack developer with 8+ years of experience in web and blockchain development. <br> My objective is simply to be the best web developer that I can be and to contribute to the technology industry all that I know and can do.<br>
 I strive to make today better than yesterday, I value self-development and continuous improvement.

 #### Talking about Personal Stuff:<br>